 - Determine how closely the prototype will resemble the final product.
 For example, will it be a sketched prototype or a styled prototype?
 Will it be static or interactive?
 Will it include dummy text or real content?

 Testing involves evaluating and benchmarking the usability of a final product with real users.
-Testing is the key to delivering delightful user experiences to end users.
-Depending on a particular project, testing may involve following types of testing approaches:
+Testing is the key to delivering delightful user experiences to end-users.
+Depending on a particular project, testing may involve the following types of testing approaches:

-Usability testing involves evaluating and benchmarking the usability of a final product with real users.
-It is the key to delivering delightful user experiences to end users.
-All or a combination of following techniques can be used to conduct usability testing:
+Usability testing consists of evaluating and benchmarking the usability of a final product with real users.
+It is the key to delivering delightful user experiences to end-users.
+All or a combination of the following techniques can be used to conduct usability testing: